 Using Direct Connection (CORS)

 When you select Direct Connection, your browser is connecting directly to SAP Analytics Cloud and your data source: HANA, BW, S/4HANA, Live Universe Connection, etc. using two different requests.
-This type of connection requires CORS enabled: Cross Origin Resource Sharing in your backend.
+This type of connection requires Cross Origin Resource Sharing (CORS) to be enabled in your datasource.

 These are some of the possible causes:

 - HTTPS Certificate: the certificate used by your data source is not trusted by your browser.
 This is easy to test:

 i.
 Open a new browser tab and connect directly to the data source.
 For example, for HANA you can use: https://<xs-host:port>/sap/bc/ina/service/v2/GetServerInfo.